IndrajeetPatil/ggstatsplot/README.md

 ![](man/figures/README-theme_mprl-2.png)<!-- -->

-Please note that this project is released with a [Contributor Code of Conduct](.github/CODE_OF_CONDUCT.md).
+Please note that this project is released with a \[Contributor Code of Conduct\] (.github/CODE\_OF\_CONDUCT.md).
 By participating in this project you agree to abide by its terms.